Enddox/void-relic-sim/README.md

 2. For each player, choose the relic and refinement level.
 3. Click "Simulate Opening" to see the results for each player.
 4. Rewards are randomly selected based on the chosen refinement and official drop rates.
-5. You can add new relics and their rewards using the "Add New Relic" section.
+5. To add new relics, edit the `RELICS` dictionary in `app.py` as the developer.

 ## Technologies Used
 - Python (Flask)